hyprwm/hyprland-wiki/pages/Configuring/Permissions.md

 If you have `hyprland-qtutils` installed, you can make use of Hyprland's built-in permission system.

-For now, it only has one permission, but it might include more in the future.
+For now, it only has a few permissions, but it might include more in the future.

 ## Permissions